Return to main page

 1st GateAnd the sun rises ... for one-and-thirty mornings(i.e. ninth month has 31 days) ...

-1st GateAnd on that day the night becomes longer ... the sun ... enters that portal thirty mornings(i.e. tenth month of 30 days begins the winter solstice) ...
+1st GateAnd on that day the night becomes longer ... the sun ... enters that portal thirty mornings(i.e. tenth month of 30 days contains the winter solstice) ...

 2nd GateAnd the sun for thirty mornings, rising and setting.(i.e. the eleventh month has 30 days) ...